stevenojobs7301/Tsunami/README.md

 - Unlimited (with abuse protection) and super-fast bombing with multithreading
 - Possibility of international API support in future updates of this script
 - Flexible with addition of newer APIs with the help of api.py file
-- Actively supported by the developers with frequent updates and bug-fixes
+- Actively supports Indian mobile numbers and will get updates and bug-fixes
 - Made for free and open-source usage, in case of any query feel free to contact

 ## Usage: